icenando/marvel/README.markdown

 This one page app retrieves the information about one of my favourite X-Men stories featuring Bobby Drake (aka: Iceman).
 It was published in January 1997 in Uncanny X-Men 340.
 The page shows the description of the story and the characters that appear in this issue.

+It is a simple programme that uses the Marvel's developers API, written in python and flask in the backend.

 INSTALLATION